grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 # Introduction

-Consumers in many parts of the world have extensive privacy rights under laws such as the GDPR and the CPRA.
+Consumers in many parts of the world have extensive privacy rights under laws such as the GDPR (https://gdpr.eu/tag/gdpr/), the CCPA (https://oag.ca.gov/privacy/ccpa).
 However, without some formalization of a service's privacy policy, it is difficult or often intractable for consumers to exercise those rights; enforcement to verify compliance with laws and develop effective monitoring; and researchers and technologists to develop tools to allow greater adoption and success of privacy practices.

 Consumer data originally gets into the cloud by connections from consumer devices to web servers in the cloud.
 To be able to audit and technically enforce privacy it must be possible to track the privacy policies applied to every byte of consumer data entering the cloud.
 However, currently the association between a web request and the privacy policy is tenuous, leading to the possibility of incorrect or unverifiable consumer data usage at the very source.
 This proposal fills that hole by associating structured privacy data with every web server.
 Just like HTTPS security can be technically enforced, this proposal makes it possible to technically enforce privacy by verifying that the structured privacy information exists and is in good standing before sending data to the server.

 This proposal outlines a new file format called privacy.txt.
 The file format adds structured data for three areas:
-1. A machine parsable and complete privacy policy
+1. A machine-parsable and complete privacy policy
 2. Consumer actions under their privacy rights
 3. Cookie disclosures

 ## General file format

-The file format is UTF8 text and lists `Field:Value`, one per line.
+The file format is UTF-8 text {{!RFC3629}} and lists `Field:Value`, one per line.
 Whitespace and lines that start with `#` are ignored.
-All field are NOT case sensitive unless mentioned otherwise.
+All fields are NOT case sensitive unless mentioned otherwise.

 The following characters are allowed as line breaks:
 1. Carriage Return and Line Feed (CRLF) `\r\n`